 There are many important things to do after a car accident.
 Posting about it on social media is not one of them.

 Many of our clients are surprised when we caution them about posting on social media.
 The truth is social media is accessible, which makes it easy for insurance adjustors to view.
-If they can find a way to use what you’ve shared against you, you can bet that they will.
+If the other side can find a way to use what you’ve shared against you, you can bet that they will.

 Here’s an exercise.
 Imagine you’re an adjustor.
 You locate the following social media posts of a man named John, who’s filed a claim.
 How might you frame these posts to discredit him?